The Thundershirt Review

-I purchased an x-small sized Thundershirt based on the recommended weight guidelines, but it proved to be too small for Dash.
-Exchanging the Thundershirt was easy enough and within a few days I received the appropriate fitting size.
-It’s very easy to put on and wraps tightly around the dog’s body for a firm fit.
+I purchased an x-small sized Thundershirt (pictured) based on the recommended weight guidelines.
+However, it was too small for Dash and I exchanged it for the next size up.
+The Thundershirt is very easy to put on and wraps tightly around the dog’s body for a firm fit.